State Financial Aid Programs

 2. Students in bachelor degree programs are eligible for up to four years of assistance (48 payment points).

-APTS awards reduce a student’s total award eligibility for TAP.
-Once TAP eligibility is exhausted, students are no longer eligible for APTS.
-APTS is considered one half of a TAP Award (3 payment points).
+APTS awards reduced a student’s total award eligibility for TAP.
+Once TAP eligibility is exhausted, students were no longer eligible for APTS.
+APTS was considered one-half of a TAP Award (3 payment points).
+Effective as of the 2025-2026 academic year, the APTS program will be consolidated into the PTAP program in an effort to simplify the application process and ensure greater accessibility to NYS part-time funding.

 City University Supplemental Tuition Assistance (CUSTA)